And that day dawned when Arrakis lay at the hub of the universe with the wheel poised to spin.

 -from “Arrakis Awakening” by the Princess Irulan

 Without argument the original Dune novel is the Magnum Opus of Frank Herbert’s literary work.
-Yet, there is a larger series of books written set in the Dune universe.
-Below is a full list of all the novels and companions in the Dune book series – those from the original author as well as his son Brian Herbert and long-time co-author Kevin J. Anderson.
+Yet, there is a larger series of books set in the Dune Universe.
+Below is a full list of all the novels of Dune – those from Frank Herbert known as the Original Series and those by his son Brian Herbert co-authored with Kevin J. Anderson.
 The latest series is the Caladan Trilogy, see the section below of which its first entry was released in 2020 with the second Dune: The Lady of Caladan set nominally for the fall of 2021.
 That would mark the 21st entrant in the series not counting short stories and companion books.

 The Original Series